johnno1962/SwiftRegex5/README.md

 // declare subscripts in extension on String to create a shorthand.
 // tuple is global replace, array applies only the given matches
-// one-tuple is equivalent to a String which is always group 0

 str["(\\w)(\\w*)"] = [("B", "onjour")]
 XCTAssertEqual(str, "Bonjour, playground")